Subdivision Directional Fields: Applications

 \paragraph{Seamless parameterization}

-Since we have a structure-preserving subdivision for $N$-directional field, we employ it to compute fine-level rotationally-seamless parameterizations (direction identifies across cuts, but without integer translations) from coarse-to-fine curl-free fields.
+We next employ our structure-preserving subdivision for $N$-directional fields to compute coarse-to-fine curl-reduced fields.
+This allows us to compute fine-level rotationally-seamless parameterizations (where the direction identifies across cuts, but without perfect integer translations) with a very low integration error.
 We compute an $N$-RoSy (with~\cite{Knoppel:2013}) on the coarse mesh, optimize it to be (approximately) curl-free with~\cite{Diamanti:2015}, and compute a coarse paramaterization that consequently has a very small integration error.
-The subdivision preserves the small curl, and consequently the fine-level parameterization also has a small error.
-We compare this process to performing the curl-free optimization on the fine mesh.
-The advantage of working on the coarse mesh is clear with regards to computation times.
+The subdivision preserves the small amount of curl, and the fine-level parameterization also has a small error as a result.
+We compare this process to performing the curl-free optimization on the fine mesh directly.
+Our coarse-to-fine optimization is faster in almost two orders of magnitude.
 We demonstrate this in Figure~\ref{fig:seamless-parameterization} and in the teaser (Figure~\ref{fig:teaser}).